 - Instead of always thinking about the upcoming vacation as that time when you’ll truly find time to cope with your stress, look for simple moments of peace at the end of every day.

 It will be therapeutic and healthy.

-To conclude, stories and fairytales are an excellent resource to stimulate the imagination of children and adults alike, but adults should understand that in order to be happy, it’s a bad idea to seek that magical perfection that this kind of literature promotes.
+To conclude, stories and fairy tales are an excellent resource to stimulate the imagination of children and adults alike.
+However, adults should understand that in order to be happy, it’s a bad idea to seek that magical perfection that this kind of literature promotes.